Sniff (film): Development

 The official announcement of the film was announced in the first half of September 2016.
 The title of the film was said to be Sniff.

 Casting

 The makers of the film have decided to cast Khushmeet Gill in the film.

 Filming

 The principal photography of the film commenced in September 2016.

+Soundtrack

 Release

 The Hindu wrote that "Simple it might be but simplistic it certainly is not".